4digitmwc/media-centre-articles/interviews/week5-2.md

 **So congratulations on advancing to the Finals week!
 You guys start off your Semi-Finals week against the United Kingdom and won 6-4, and then you guys swept against the United States!
 I want to know what was the strategy coming into Semi-Finals week against the United Kingdom & the United States.**

-**DC2_727**: nothing much. because the nerves always get me every round in match. you know, just play the game and hit all the notes as much as you can.
+**DC2_727**: Nothing much.
+Because the nerves always get me every round in match. you know, just play the game and hit all the notes as much as you can.

-**Roy2206**: I advised my team to focus on ln and hb when facing uk, and then we focused on rice when facing US.
+**Roy2206**: I advised my team to focus on ln and hb when facing UK, and then we focused on rice when facing US.
 Also trying our best to practice sv properly.

-**Pofnkul**: Against United states, we mainly focused on taking advantage of their low acc on rice maps.
-A lot of the time we could out score an fc with a high acc run even if we didn't fc
+**Pofnkul**: Against United States, we mainly focused on taking advantage of their low acc on rice maps.
+A lot of the time we could out score an fc with a high acc run even if we didn't fc.

 **[Mom] xbob**: Before the UK match happened we actually noticed that they are quite decent in LNs, so we decided to go for rice picks and some SVs and that actually worked out for us.
-Then when the US match happened, we also had a similar analyzation strategy by checking their previous performance in semis round 1
+Then when the US match happened, we also had a similar analyzation strategy by checking their previous performance in semis round 1.

 **So this is the first time ever in 4DMWC that Hong Kong will be advancing into the Finals Week for the first time.
 As a team of 6 players who are making history for their country, how do you guys feel about advancing into the Finals Week, + getting a Top 6 finish no matter what?**

 **[Mom] xbob**: I'm actually satisfied with how our country has been performing this year, considering the fact that the last 2 years in 4dm we never reached on a stage this far and I'm really honored to be a part of this team.
-To reach the finals stage is already beyond our expectations
+To reach the finals stage is already beyond our expectations.

 **Pofnkul**: It honestly feels crazy.
 I didn't expect to even make it into the team so im very happy with how things turned out.
 Although I don't really know too much about how this team did in the past since im relatively new.

 **DC2_727**: We actually didnt expect we have come to this far from 4dm2023, last year is actually quite a tragedy.
 But in this year, fortunately we managed to get back some former players from 4dm3 which is miso and holysteven.
 These guys are always the mvp of the team.

 **Roy2206**: It's a miracle to gather a group of skillful people in hk to perform this well compared to last year.
-Im also glad to contribute in this team.
+I'm also glad to contribute in this team.
 But of course it is better to aim higher for better results in 4dm2023.

 **So obviously, you guys want to make it into Top 3, and maybe take it all, right?**

 **Roy2206**: ofc!
 But it’s not a must.
 I mean, the attitude is important.

-**Pofnkul**: top 3 would be great but it feels highly unlikely.
+**Pofnkul**: Top 3 would be great but it feels highly unlikely.
 No reason not to try though!

 **DC2_727**: We will do our best.
 Self-confidence is the most important.